anubhavmishra-1/README.md/README.md

 # CREATING A TOKEN

-This Solidity program is a program that demonstrates the creation of a token in the Solidity programming language.
-The purpose of this program is to create a token and store the values in the token.
+This Solidity program shows how to create a token using the Solidity programming language.
+This program's goal is to generate a token and store the values inside of it.

 ## Description

-This program is a contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
-The contract has multiple functions for mapping variables, minting and burning values.
+Written in Solidity, a programming language for creating Ethereum blockchain smart contracts, this application is a contract.
+The contract contains several functions for minting, burning, and mapping variables.

 ## Getting Started